Unity-Technologies/com.unity.services.samples.game-lobby/README.md

 	*If you still cannot find the package namespaces, ensure the Assets/Scripts/LobbyRelaySample.asmdef is referencing the packages.*

-Follow the steps until you hit "Lobby/Relay On"
+Follow the steps until you reach "Lobby/Relay On."

 ## Solo Testing

-Create a new Unity Build of the project in the OS of your choice.
+Create a build of the project in the OS of your choice.
-Because the Authentication service creates a unique ID for builds, you will need to host a lobby in Build and join in Editor or vice versa.
+The Authentication service creates a unique ID for builds, so you may run a build and the Editor at the same time to represent two users.

-1. Start the game, and hit start to enter the Room List.
-This Queries the rooms service for available Lobbies, there wont be any right now.
+1. Enter Play mode, and select Start to open the lobby list.
+This queries the Lobby service for available lobbies, but there are currently none.

 ![Join Menu](~Documentation/Images/tutorial_1_lobbyList.png?raw=true "Join Menu")

-2. The Create Menu Lets you make a new Lobby.
+2. The Create menu lets you host a new lobby.

 ![Create Menu](~Documentation/Images/tutorial_2_createMenu.png?raw=true)

-3. This is the Lobby, It has a Room code for you to share with your friends to allow them to join.
+3. This is the lobby.
+It has a shareable lobby code to allow other users to join directly.
-For demonstration purposes we also show the Relay Code, which will be passed to all users in the Lobby.
+For demonstration purposes, we also show the Relay code, which will be passed to all users in the lobby.

 ![Lobby View](~Documentation/Images/tutorial_3_HostGame.png?raw=true)

-4. Open the second game instance in Editor or in Build, you should now see your Lobby in the list.
+4. Run your build, and as this second user, you should now see your lobby in the list.

 ![Populated Join View](~Documentation/Images/tutorial_4_newLobby.png?raw=true)

-5. The Lobby holds up to 4 players and will pass the Relay code once all the players are ready.
+5. The lobby holds up to 4 users and will pass the Relay code once all the users are ready.
+Changes to a user's name or emote will appear for other users after a couple seconds.

 ![Relay Ready!](~Documentation/Images/tutorial_5_editorCow.png?raw=true)

-6. The countdown will start after the rooms data synch has completed.
-(It is a little slow due to our refresh rate being low at the moment)
+6. Once the lobby host has received a ready signal from all users, it will send out a countdown, and all users will enter a simultaneous countdown before connecting to Relay.

 ![Countdown!](~Documentation/Images/tutorial_6_countDown.png?raw=true)

-7. The relay service IP gets passed to all users in the lobby, and this is where you would connect to a server, if you had one.
+7. An anonymous IP from the Relay service is passed to all users in the lobby, at which point your game logic could connect them to a server and begin transmitting realtime data.

 ![InGame!](~Documentation/Images/tutorial_7_ingame.png?raw=true)